-A representation of the problem situation is the result of an effort aimed to reply to questions of the type:
+A representation of the problem situation is the result of an effort aimed at replying to questions of the type:

 - who has a problem?

-- why this is a problem? - who decides on this problem?
+- why is this a problem?

+- who decides on this problem?

 - what is the commitment of the client on this problem?